cysouw/diathesis/text/c08_preverbs.md

 Like the previously discussed diathesis (see [@sec:preverb-dative-antipassive]), this diathesis takes a ditransitive verb with an accusative and a dative argument, like *schenken* 'to gift' [@next a].
 Then, by adding the preverb *beˈ-*, the accusative argument (*Buch* 'book') is turned into an optional prepositional phrase (i.e accusative antipassive) with *beschenken* 'to give a present' [@next b].
 At the same time, the dative argument is turned into an accusative (*dir* becomes *dich*).

-Compare this to the diathesis with *ver-* as discussed in the previous section: *verschenken* 'to give away' takes the dative von *schenken* and turns it into a prepositional phrase (i.e. dative antipassive).
+Compare this to the diathesis with *ver‑* as discussed in the previous section: *verschenken* 'to give away' takes the dative von *schenken* and turns it into a prepositional phrase (i.e. dative antipassive).
 The accusative is unaffected [@next c].

 ::: ex
 a.
 Ich schenke dir ein Buch.